 This recipe makes enough muffin topping for a dozen muffins and enough for a standard quick bread like banana bread or a 9-inch streusel-topped pie.

-How To Make Crunchy Streusel
+How To Make Streusel Muffin Topping

 Melt the butter in a microwave-safe bowl and let it slightly cool.